Arthur Warren Darley: Folksong collector

 Besides his career as a classical violinist, Darley had a lifelong interest in the traditional music of Ireland.
 He met Patrick Joseph McCall, a collector of traditional music who spent much of his time in Wexford.
 Together they collected old tunes that were published in 1914 by the Feis Ceoil Association.

 McCall assembled the famous Wexford Ballads, and Arthur Darley helped put Irish airs to them, with tunes including "The Boys of Wexford", "Boolavogue" and "Kelly the Boy from Killanne".

 Darley supported the nationalist cause in the War of Independence, and his home, Bruckless House, provided shelter for republican leaders.
 Seán T. O'Kelly who would become Ireland's second president wrote on his death in The Nation about his contribution to Ireland and Irish music.
 As a result of his involvement in the Irish war of independence – he performed at many Easter 1916 commemorations in the Theatre Royal – an obituary for Darley featured in the Republican newspaper An Phoblacht in 1930.
 An obituary also featured in The Musical Times in February 1930.

 Legacy

 The English poet Leonard Strong wrote a poem about Arthur Darley.

+Darley's likeness was captured in a portrait by Irish artist Estella Solomons in 1926 and in a caricature by Grace Gifford also in 1926.